Paul van Ostaijen

 Paul van Ostaijen (22 February 1896 – 18 March 1928) was a Belgian Dutch-language poet and writer.

-Van Ostaijen was born in Antwerp to Dutch father and Flemish mother.
+Van Ostaijen was born in Antwerp to a Dutch father and Flemish mother.
 His nickname was Mister 1830, derived from his habit of walking along the streets of Antwerp clothed as a dandy from that year.

 His poetry shows influences from Modernism, Expressionism, Dadaism and early Surrealism, but Van Ostaijen's style is very much his own.